 The Stories We Tell in Our Sleep

-What are dreams, and what do they mean?
-Here we discuss how dreams connect the past and the present, and how we watch them as we sleep.
+What are dreams?
+What do they mean?
+In this article, we discuss how dreams connect the past and the present and how we watch them as we sleep.

 I was having a conversation with a young woman.
 Knowing of my interest in dreams, she said, “I had a dream last night which I think has something to do with my pregnancy condition.
 I dreamed I was skiing with my husband.
 We skied down to a road where there were large women.
 One asked us to help her and the child she was holding by the hand into a wagon.
 I was annoyed because our skiing was interrupted.
 What do you make of it?”